 If your company exports products or services, it should be concerned about export control laws.
-This is especially true for aerospace, automotive, defense, IT, machine tools, telecommunications and software business whose products or service may have dual military and civilian uses.
+This is especially true for aerospace, automotive, defense, IT, machine tools, telecommunications, and software businesses whose products or services may have dual military and civilian uses.
 The laws within export controls include:

 - Anti-boycott laws

 - Anti-terrorism controls

 - Anti-money laundering regimes